tildearrow/furnace/doc/1-intro/quickstart.md

 # quick start guide

-first things first: thank you for taking the time to understand Furnace, the world's most comprehensive chiptune tracker. it's amazingly versatile, but it can also be intimidating, even for those already familiar with trackers. this quick start guide will get you on the road to making the chiptunes of your dreams! it will probably take about an hour <!-- estimate, test and revise it when done --> from start to finish.
+first things first: thank you for taking the time to understand Furnace, the world's most comprehensive chiptune tracker. it's amazingly versatile, but it can also be intimidating, even for those already familiar with trackers. this quick start guide will get you on the road to making the chiptunes of your dreams! if you're a beginner, it will probably take about an hour <!-- estimate, test and revise it when done --> from start to finish.

 this guide makes a few assumptions:
 * you've already installed Furnace.
 * you haven't changed any configuration or layout yet.
-* you're working with a PC keyboard.
+* you're working with a PC keyboard, US English, QWERTY layout.
 Mac users should already know the equivalents to the `Ctrl` and `Alt` keys.
 * you're comfortable with keyboard shortcuts. if not, a lot of this can also be done using buttons or menus, but please try the keyboard first. it's worth it to smooth out the tracking workflow.

 if an unfamiliar term comes up or you need more clarification on a term, refer to the [basic concepts](concepts.md) and [glossary](glossary.md) docs.